I wonder if Andy Murray ever curses the fact that he’s playing in an era with two of the greatest tennis players of all time? I suspect he does.

 The top four male tennis players have shown a gulf in class once again.
 After a very average first week, in relative terms, world No. 1 Rafa Nadal has got better and better as he bids to equal Bjorn Borg's record of six Roland Garros titles,.

 His straight-sets semifinal win over Andy Murray showed that the Spaniard is just as good as ever, despite certainly being overshadowed this year by Novak Djokovic.
-Read the rest of this entry »
+FULL POST

 Okay Liverpool FC it’s time.
 Caretaker manager Kenny Dalglish deserves to be handed a nice meaty contract now!
 What more must the King do?